Ca-mega3-151/Sama/src/shared/ReactJS/components/DesignSystem/AntDesign/components/Image/README.md

 # Overview

-The `Image` component extends the functionality of the Ant Design Image component by providing additional customization options and support for stricter type safety.
+The `Image` component extends the functionality of the Ant Design Image component.
+It ensures that all props are type-checked more rigorously compared to the standard Ant Design Image component.

 # Props